MINILUXE REPORTS FINANCIAL RESULTS FOR YEAR ENDED JANUARY 1, 2023

 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.

-1MiniLuxe nail designers in 2022 averaged $94K in revenue generation on a full-time equivalent basis), whereas European Wax Center (NASDAQ: EWCZ) targets $80K per tech in revenue per their 2022 Annual Report (Target Year 5 Revenue $1M with Target 13 Techs/Unit)
+1MiniLuxe nail designers in 2022 averaged $94K in revenue generation on a full-time equivalent basis), whereas European Wax Center EWCZ targets $80K per tech in revenue per their 2022 Annual Report (Target Year 5 Revenue $1M with Target 13 Techs/Unit)

 2Please refer to "Non-IFRS Measures and Reconciliation of Non-IFRS Measures" sections of this press release.